-Nicole Griensewic Mickelson’s passion for public service is reflected in Region Nine’s accomplishments, including national innovation awards for transportation projects, communications and marketing, climate change, and flood mitigation.
+Nicole Griensewic Mickelson’s passion for public service is reflected in Region Nine’s accomplishments, including national innovation awards for transportation projects, communications and marketing, climate change, medical device manufacturing, and flood mitigation.
 As executive director, Griensewic Mickelson has made it a priority to foster collaboration and engagement by sharing Region Nine’s story both regionally and globally.
 At the third Americas Competitiveness Exchange on Innovation and Entrepreneurship tour, Griensewic Mickelson was asked to present to leaders from 28 countries, highlighting efforts and best practices from Region Nine.
 In 2018, Griensewic Mickelson was asked to be an ambassador for the Americas Competitiveness Exchange on Innovation and Entrepreneurship program, a two-year appointment, as well as selected to participate in the Transatlantic Cluster Initiative program.

 Griensewic Mickelson is an active board and committee member for multiple organizations throughout Minnesota.
-Currently, Griensewic Mickelson serves as president of the Greater Minnesota Partnership, and is an executive committee member for the University of Minnesota’s Center for Transportation Studies, where she serves as chair of the Governance Committee.
-Griensewic Mickelson also serves as secretary of Lutheran Social Services of Minnesota’s Governing Board of Directors and as chair of their Joint Governance Committee and serves as an advisory board member for South Central College’s Center for Agriculture.
-Lastly, she serves on the executive committee for the Minnesota Medical Manufacturing Partnership, as part of the EDA’s Investing in Manufacturing Communities Program.
+Griensewic Mickelson is the immediate past President of the Greater Minnesota Partnership, and is an executive committee member for the University of Minnesota’s Center for Transportation Studies, where she serves as chair of the Governance Committee.
+Griensewic Mickelson also serves as secretary of Lutheran Social Services of Minnesota’s Governing Board of Directors and as chair of their Governance Committee and serves as an advisory board member for South Central College’s Center for Agriculture.
+Lastly, she serves on the executive committee for the MACS Board, Minnesotans for the American Community Survey Board of Directors.

 Griensewic Mickelson is a graduate of the University of Wisconsin-Eau Claire and Elizabeth Kearney Woman’s Leadership Institute.
 She received the 2017 Outstanding Recent Alumnus Award from the University of Wisconsin-Eau Claire.
 Her professional background includes extensive private sector and non-profit leadership experience.

-Vanderwerf was raised in the New Ulm area and attended St. Cloud State University and Mankato State University where she earned a degree in accounting.
-Prior to Region Nine, Vanderwerf worked in the private sector for MCG and Parker Hannifin in New Ulm.
+Lu was raised in the New Ulm area and attended St. Cloud State University and Minnesota State University, Mankato where she earned a degree in accounting.
+Prior to Region Nine, Lu worked in the private sector for MCG and Parker Hannifin in New Ulm.
 She also served as the corporate credit manager for Norwood in Sleepy Eye.
-She currently lives in New Ulm with her husband of 37 years.
+She currently lives in New Ulm with her husband of 38 years.

-Linda Wallace is the Senior Financial Accountant/RLF Assistant at Region Nine Development Commission.
+Linda Wallace is the Senior Financial Accountant/RLF Assistant at Region Nine.
 Wallace graduated from Minnesota State University Mankato, Mankato, with a Bachelor of Science in accounting and business administration along with a minor in business law.
 Wallace understands the accounting principles and the process of summarizing, analyzing, and reporting of transactions.
 For Region Nine, Wallace works to maintain the financial stability of the organization, prepares many financial reports for grant programs, and completes the organization’s annual audit.

-Kristian Braekkan joined Region Nine as a senior regional planner in February 2018.
-His work relates to resource development, economic development, and coordinating community engagement activities.
+Kristian Braekkan joined Region Nine in February 2018.
+His work relates to resource development, economic development, and industrial projects.

-Kristian taught and conducted research at Gustavus Adolphus College in St. Peter, MN from 2010-2018, following the completion of his Ph.D. at Virginia Tech.
-His research on industrial relations investigated employment conditions and labor relations and spanned a wide variety of contexts, such as steel, coal, health care, manufacturing, and service industries.
+Kristian completed his Ph.D. at Virginia Tech in 2010.
+His research on industrial relations spans a wide variety of contexts, such as steel, coal, health care, manufacturing, and service industries.
 He has presented and published his research domestically and internationally.
-Kristian enjoys engaging with stakeholders on issues of changing employment, economic and demographic conditions.